 2.5 Unauthorized Use; Noninterference with Service.
 Subscriber agrees not to: (i) use any robot, spider, other automatic device, or manual process to monitor or copy the Service, MAIN website, or any content contained therein, except as expressly provided in this Agreement, or with the prior written consent of a duly authorized representative of MAIN; (ii) use any device, software or routine to interfere or attempt to interfere with the proper working of the Service or MAIN Website; (iii) take any action that imposes an unreasonable or disproportionately large load on the MAIN website and/or related infrastructure, provided that your authorized use shall not be deemed to violate this provision; (iv) gain unauthorized access to other computer systems through the MAIN website and/or the Service; (v) harass other users; or (vi) collect and/or store usage data, including any individually identifiable user data, about users of the Service other than Subscriber’s users.
 In the event of any unauthorized use of the Service by an authorized user: (a) MAIN may immediately terminate such authorized user's access to the Service; (b) MAIN may terminate the access through the Internet Protocol ("IP") address(es) from which such unauthorized use occurred; and/or (c) upon MAIN's request, Subscriber shall terminate such authorized user's access to the Service.

 3.1 Fees.
-Subscriber shall pay the Subscription Fee set forth in the MAIN Order Form.
+Subscriber shall pay the fees set forth in the MAIN Order Form (Subscription Fee).
 All Fees shall be due as described in Subscription Terms of the Order Form.